octopusden/octopus-base/docs/Octopus Developer Guide.md

 - Merge with squash strategy (merge&commit strategy is forbidden in order to keep linear history)
 - For pull requests, specify additional parameters on the right sidebar: assignee, linked project, labels (Documentation, Bug, Enhancement, etc)

+## Additional policies for Python code

+- All Python code have to be packaged properly and installable with `pip` routine from `PyPI`.
+- Repository have to be labeled with `pypi-package`.
+- The way recommended to run high-level code: `python -m <module_name>`.
+- The way recommended to run unit-tests: `python -m unittest discover -v`.

 # Naming Conventions

 ## Repository names